tModLoader/tModLoader/MigrationGuide_1.4.5.md

 // Basic armor set.
 Consists of a full set of items.
 No substitutions.
 AddArmorSet(Type, body, legs);

+// Basic armor set alternate approach.
+Generics can be used if all items are ModItems.
+AddArmorSet<ExampleHelmet, ExampleBreastplate, ExampleLeggings>();

 // Basic armor set with no legs.
 This is how the Wizard Hat set is implemented.
 AddArmorSet(Type, body, ItemID.None);